palantir-h2020/sco-so/README.md

 ## Development env (venv)

-*Note*: in "venv" deployment mode, the port for "dbl" is the default: 27017
+*Note 1*: not up-to-date.
+Thus, it may not be fully working *Note 2*: in "venv" deployment mode, the port for "dbl" is the default: 27017

 ```
 cd deploy